 Getting There: BTS Nana (exit 4).

-The food is excellent quality and reasonably priced.
-The Thai food is authentically spiced, tasty and served in good sized portions.
-The excellent pizzas are European style thin crust with a good selection of toppings.
+The food is of excellent quality and reasonably priced.
+The Thai food is authentically spiced, tasty, and served in good-sized portions.
+The excellent pizzas are European-style thin crust with a good selection of toppings.
 There is a full bar with beers from 80 baht and Beer Lao at well-priced 90 baht along with a good selection of cocktails.
 There is a nightly happy hour from 18.00-20.00.
-Wunderbar is one of the best dining spots in the Samsen area as well being a good place for a quiet late-night drink and serves great breakfasts.
+Wunderbar is one of the best dining spots in the Samsen area as well as a good place for a quiet late-night drink and serves great breakfasts.

 Check the menu: https://www.facebook.com/WunderbarBkk/

 Location: 234 Samsen Road Soi 2,